cisahack/pagination-challenge/README.md

 ## Solution

--Technologies used are Express, Node, and Jest.
+- Technologies used are Express, Node, and Jest.

 1. I populated the seed data for the array of apps.